How to Update a Room With Beige Tiles or Carpet (often Tuscan-style)

 - Beige tiles often handle a warm violet undertone better than a blue or green undertone as it relates to CONTRASTING with the beige.

 - Carpet tends to have more flexibility as it’s more often a solid colour.
 This means you WILL find some beige carpets that can humour a gray or greige with blue, green or violet undertone, but you still have to be careful as NOT ALL carpets can do this!

 PAINT COLOURS TO AVOID IF YOU HAVE PINK OR ORANGE-PINK TONED TILE OR CARPET

-Generally speaking, you might want to avoid green or blue paint colours (or gray or greige with those undertones).
+If you don’t like your beige surface and don’t want to ACCENT it, generally speaking, you should avoid green or blue paint colours (or gray or greige with those undertones).
 Of course, there are ALWAYS exceptions, especially when the undertones in a carpet are super subtle, but be careful, as a cool paint colour might just ENHANCE your warm-toned products, which doesn’t always create an ‘updated look’.

 Not every beige tile or carpet can visually support cool neutral paint colours, so sample carefully and listen to your home.